 Reality?
-I couldn’t sleep, my anxiety was through the roof and, thanks to my skyrocketing blood pressure, I had to deliver my son at 32 weeks.
+I couldn’t sleep, my anxiety was through the roof and, thanks to my skyrocketing blood pressure which I was taking amlodipine besylate 10mg tablets for at the time, I had to deliver my son at 32 weeks.
 But even that rough road didn’t persuade me to drop the quest for perfect-motherhood.
 In fact, I doubled down after that because I thought maybe if I just “mommed harder,” I could become the mama goddess of my dreams.
 I eventually breastfed exclusively, pursued a VBAC (vaginal birth after c-section) and a midwife-led, drug-free birth.
 But, with the passage of time, a difficult pregnancy loss and a really uneventful birth experience (wait, that’s it?
 Where’s my VBAC gold medal???), I eventually realized that chasing perfection as a mom is a joyless and impossible quest.

 I also discovered skepticism and learned that “parenting experts” (as opposed to obstetricians, scientists, etcetera) aren’t really a thing.
 For me as a mom, the internet made everything worse and then, eventually, better again.
 In the beginning, I loved that you could read everything you could ever possibly want to know about being a parent.
 Breastfeeding, childbirth, baby-wearing, what to feed your child — it’s all right there on the screen every moment of the day and night!

 But, oh my god, it’s all right there on the screen every moment of the day and night!
 I was suffering from information overload and what I really failed to grasp was just how easy it is to position yourself as an “expert.”